Jeanette CHOY & Charina ONG

 For instance, peer interaction strategies (e.g. peer assessment or peer tutoring) where each group uses collaborative spaces such as Padlet, Google Docs, or One Note to work together on formulating and developing their ideas, or role-playing discussion activity where students assume different roles in a given scenario have shown to “improve learning motivation and team task coordination” (from Hou & Wu, 2011, p 1466).

-Jeanette CHOY is Senior Education Specialist at CDTL.
+Jeanette CHOY is part of the Faculty Development Team in the Teaching, Learning and Pedagogy Division (TLPD) at Nanyang Technological University (NTU), and was previously Senior Education Specialist at CDTL.
 Jeanette firmly believes that practice should be informed by evidence, and effective, meaningful learning involves active participation and reflection.
 Her research work focuses on academic development, student learning processes and instructional strategies to foster meaningful learning outcomes.

 Jeanette can be reached at email@example.com.